Who can join First Rate Credit Union?

 How do I know if the loan is affordable to me?

 It is important to your financial health that you do not take a loan which is not affordable to you.
 Prior to making any credit application, you should carefully prepare a budget for yourself to see what repayments you could comfortably afford.
-You could use an online budget tool like this one from the Money and Pensions Service (formerly the Money Advice Service) or you can complete our own income and expenditure form in the office.
+You could use an online budget tool like this one from the Money and Pensions Service.

 How do I repay my loan?